 [ ] Course grades in brackets indicated that it has been retaken and the first attempt is not counted in the GPA calculations.

-Many offices are involved in facilitating the degree awarding process, taking several weeks after the last day of the semester/session to process in full, and therefore the Office of the Registrar is unable to expedite or rush degree verification letters before all students graduating that semester/session are officially awarded.
-The Office of the Registrar promptly processes degree verification letters after all campus offices have worked together to degree awarded students.
+Many offices are involved in facilitating the degree awarding process, taking several weeks after the last day of the semester/session to process the degree in full, and therefore the Office of the Registrar is unable to expedite or rush degree verification letters before all students graduating that semester/session are officially awarded.
+The Office of the Registrar promptly processes degree verification letters after all campus offices have worked together to award degrees.